-- Six (6) credits in Master's Thesis Research are required for the Master's Degree.
-Master's Thesis Research credits are not transferable to PhD, and only up to 24 course credits may be transferred to the PhD Program (without grade- see the "Manual de Normas y Procedimientos de la Oficina del Registrador" (approved through Medical Sciences Campus Academic Senate Certification #70, 2010-2011, 16 de mayo de 2011), Section L "Normas Aplicables a la Exención de Cursos", point #2 [page 44]) after Departmental revision and approval. - 2.
-Fifteen (15) credits in PhD Dissertation Research are required for the PhD Degree. - 3.
-A student who is enrolled full-time in the Thesis/Dissertation must be actively engaged in research work a minimum of forty (40) clock hours per week (including the summer period). - 4.
-Students are required to comply with the minimum of 40 hours per week when enrolled for thesis/dissertation credits for a residence period of one year for master students and two years for doctoral students.
-A grade of pass or fail will be given by the Advisor upon completion of the Thesis/Dissertation Research, but the degree will not be granted until the revised, signed and bounded thesis/dissertation manuscript is delivered to the office of the Associate Dean of Biomedical Sciences.
-If electronic
+1. Six (6) credits in Master's Thesis Research are required for the Master's Degree.
+Master's Thesis Research credits are not transferable to PhD, and only up to 24 course credits may be transferred to the PhD Program (without grade- see the "Manual de Normas y Procedimientos de la Oficina del Registrador" (approved through Medical Sciences Campus Academic Senate "Certificacion #58, 2020-2021, 10 de marzo de 2021), Section L "Normas Aplicables a la Exención de Cursos", point #2 [page 43]) after Departmental revision and approval.

-Thesis/Dissertation documents are accepted by the UPR-Medical Sciences Campus Library, then the student may submit the dissertation as a PDF document.
-However, the student should ask his/her Advisor, Departmental Chair and Associate Dean if they prefer the document in an electronic and/or paper format.
+- 2. Fifteen (15) credits in PhD Dissertation Research are required for the PhD Degree. - 3.
+A student who is enrolled full-time in the Thesis/Dissertation courses must be actively engaged in research work a minimum of 37.5 clock hours per week (including the summer periods). - 4.
+Students are required to comply with the minimum full-time effort of 37.5 hours per week when enrolled for thesis/dissertation credits, for a residence period of at least one year for master students and two years for doctoral students.
+A grade of pass or fail will be given by the Advisor upon completion of the Thesis/Dissertation Research, but the degree will not be granted until the revised, signed and bound thesis/dissertation document is delivered to the office of the Associate Dean of Biomedical Sciences and Graduate Program Director.
+Electronic Thesis/Dissertation documents are accepted by the UPR-Medical Sciences Campus Library; the student may submit the dissertation to the platform required by the UPR MSC library.
+However, the student should ask his/her Advisor, Committee Members, and Department Chair if they prefer the document in an electronic and/or paper format.